 An Introduction to Wellbeing in Our School Community

-In September 2018, the school made a commitment to the Wellbeing Award.
-It is being jointly funded by the School and the PTA and gives us a framework for reviewing our current provision in relation to mental health and emotional wellbeing.
-We will be expected to demonstrate our commitment to the following:
+In September 2018, the school made a commitment to the Wellbeing Award which was jointly funded by the School and the PTA and gave us a framework for reviewing our current provision in relation to mental health and emotional wellbeing.
+We were expected to demonstrate our commitment to the following:

 • promoting mental health as a part of every day life

-• ensuring mental health problems are identified early and appropriate support is provided
+• ensuring mental health problems were identified early and appropriate support provided

-• offering provision and interventions that match the needs of students and staff
+• offering provision and interventions that matched the needs of students and staff

 • raising awareness of the importance of mental health awareness

 In September, the WAS evaluation survey was emailed to all members of our school community with the aim of receiving as many views as possible on this subject.
-All of the responses from students, staff and parents have been collated and digitally summarised for us.
-These were then used to help us formulate a meaningful Action Plan to improve the way that we promote and protect the emotional well being and mental health of everyone.
+All of the responses from students, staff and parents were collated and digitally summarised for us.
+These were then used to help us formulate a meaningful Action Plan to improve the way that we promoted and protected the emotional well being and mental health of everyone.

-There is a lot of work to do and it is estimated that securing the Award can take up to 2 years.
-We aim to keep everyone informed of our progress via regular inserts in the school Newsletter (see https://sjfchs.org.uk/information/newsletter-2/), on the website and on Facebook.
-Students will be kept informed through assemblies, form noticeboards and special mental health awareness events.
+There was a lot of work to do and was estimated that securing the Award could take up to 2 years.
+We regularly kept everyone informed of our progress via regular inserts in the school Newsletter (see https://sjfchs.org.uk/information/newsletter-2/), on the website and on Facebook.
+Students were also kept informed through assemblies, form noticeboards and special mental health awareness events.